 - Provide for disclosures.
 Unless you’re going to deposit all flat fees into trust and not collect them until the end of the representation, fee agreements must be revised to include the required disclosures.
 It can be a one-way notice from attorney to client if the fee is $1,000 or less; the client must sign if the fee exceeds $1,000.
 A best practice is to have the client sign regardless of the amount.

 - Specify fee earning.
 Determine when and how the fee is earned and spell this out in your agreement.

 - Open a trust account.
 If you don’t already have a trust account, open one now.
 If a client insists on the funds being held in trust, you need a place to deposit them.

 - Learn the new rules.
 Make sure that you and anyone assisting you in billing and preparing fee agreements is up to speed on these new details.
 It’s useful to read the rules, the standards, and the comments to get a greater understanding of exactly how they fit together and translate into practice.

 The Office of Chief Trial Counsel prosecutes attorneys who fail to follow the Rules of Professional Conduct, and financial errors are among the top reasons for prosecution.
 Avoid possible disciplinary action by ensuring that you’re prepared for the new requirements.

->

-> For more on the rules, check out CEB’s upcoming webinar The New Rules of Professional Conduct: What All Attorneys Need to Know on October 9th at noon.
+For more on the rules, check out CEB’s webinars The New Rules of Professional Conduct: Discrimination and Competence and The New Rules of Professional Conduct: What All Attorneys Need to Know, soon to be available On Demand.

->

-> © The Regents of the University of California, 2018.
+© The Regents of the University of California, 2018.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.